tiffanyadu/100-days-of-code/log.md

 **Today's Progress**: Read chapter 2 of YDKJS.
 Also completed the "JavaScript and the DOM" course of the Full Stack JavaScript track of TeamTreehouse, but got a bit stuck with the final coding challenge at the end.

 **Thoughts:** Found the brief overview about closures to be a bit confusing.
 Hopefully, it will make more sense when I get to the later chapters of YDKJS.
 Regarding the final coding challenge, I will make another attempt at it tomorrow before sharing my solution.
 Hopefully, taking a step back and looking at it with fresh eyes will help.

+### Day 7: February 7, 2017

+**Today's Progress**: Finished YDKJS: Up & Going and read Chapter 1 of YDKJS: Scope & Closures.
+Completed coding challenge from yesterday!

+**Thoughts:** Finally managed to finish that coding challenge!
+It took me a while to figure out how to update the buttons that show up after each list item, especially after the user rearranges the list.
+I had to rewrite a lot of the original code, but I think my solution is still clean and easy to read.

+**Link(s) to work:** [List Maker] (http://codepen.io/tiffanyadu/pen/MJqyRv)